Quick links

 Owners and tenants must comply with the bylaws and rules.
 The enforcement process is set out in Strata Property Act (SPA) s.
 135. The process is the same regardless of whether it’s an alleged contravention of a bylaw or a rule.

 A complaint must be received, preferably in writing.
+A council member may make a complaint just like any other resident or owner.

 - The strata council must investigate.